This article helps you:

 To copy branch changes, follow these steps:

-Managers and Admins can also restrict the projects that branch changes can be copied to.
+Managers and Admins can also restrict the projects that can accept copies of branch changes.

 To restrict branch copying, follow these steps: